abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: January 19, 2018

+**Today's Progress**: Finished the FCC roman numerals challenge!

+**Thoughts:** Rewrote the entire thing to simplify!
+Finally got it working by grouping the numerals into sets associated with the index

+**Link to work:** n/a

 ### Day 17: January 18, 2018

 **Today's Progress**: Continued working on FCC algorithm challenges.